School of Education

 4. Completion of at least 45 semester hours of college credit.

-5. Grades of A, B, C, or K in all applicable Area A-F courses.
-Students are required to complete all courses in Areas A-F before admission to program.
+5. Grades of A, B, C, or K in all applicable Core IMPACTS courses.
+Students are required to complete all courses in Core IMPACTS and Field of Study before admission to program.

 6. A cumulative Institutional Grade Point Average of 2.50 or higher based on all last attempted coursework.